 The EUI (the Departments and the Robert Schuman Centre for Advanced Studies) acts as a host institution for Marie Sklodowska-Curie Fellowships which are awarded by the European Commission.

 The 2016 call for these Fellowships has been published by the European Commission with an application deadline of 14 September 2016.

-The EUI organises a pre-selection with a deadline of 31 May 2016.
+The EUI organises a pre-selection with a deadline of 31 May 2016, which has now passed.
 Candidates should ensure that they fulfil the conditions of eligibility and send an expression of interest to the EUI by applying online.

 Your file should contain the following elements.

 1) Application form in which you are invited to provide your personal data, application details, and the names of two referees who have agreed to send a reference for you.
 The referees should not include members of the professorial staff of the EUI.

 Attach the following documents as PDF files to the online application form:

 2) A short CV.

 4) A short statement with indication of why the EUI/the RSCAS would be the best host institution for your research.